1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 ### Changing an Object parent

 Every object has a parent we can access to.
-We see the parent of an object in the hierarchy as it apperears that some objects are inside another objects; we'll say from now: Object A is the parent/ a child of object B. We can access the parent property inside any Monobehaviour funcion:
+We see the parent of an object in the hierarchy as it apperears that some objects are inside other objects.
+We say: Object A is the parent/  child of object B. We can access the parent property inside any Monobehaviour function:

 ```csharp